Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use Voriconazol Hikma if:
+Consult your doctor, pharmacist or nurse before starting Voriconazole Hikma if:

-• You have or have had liver disease.
-If you have liver disease, your doctor may prescribe a lower dose of Voriconazol Hikma.
-Your doctor should also monitor your liver function while you are on treatment with Voriconazol Hikma by performing blood tests.
+• you have or have had liver disease.
+If you have liver disease, your doctor may prescribe a lower dose of Voriconazole Hikma.
+Your doctor should also monitor your liver function while you are being treated with Voriconazole Hikma by performing blood tests.

-Avoid any exposure to the sun and sunlight during treatment.
-It is essential to cover exposed areas and use a high-factor sunscreen, as you may experience increased skin sensitivity to UV rays from the sun.
+You should avoid any exposure to the sun and sunlight during treatment.
+It is important that you cover exposed areas and use a sunscreen with a high sun protection factor (SPF), as you may experience increased skin sensitivity to the sun's UV rays.
 These precautions also apply to children.

 • sunburn